-The Committee members meet on a regular basis to analyse financial risk exposure and to evaluate treasury management strategies in the context of the most recent economic conditions and forecasts.
+The Branch Committee of Management members meet on a regular basis to analyse financial risk exposure and to evaluate treasury management strategies in the context of the most recent economic conditions and forecasts.

 iii.
 Financial Risk Exposures and Management

 The main risks the Branch is exposed to through its financial instruments are interest rate risk, liquidity and credit risk.